 OpenLM External Database Support: DB_SQL_SERVER, DB_MYSQL, DB_ORACLE

-These extensions facilitate saving of license usage information on an external Database such as an Oracle, MySQL or MS_SQL Server.
+These extensions facilitate saving of license usage information on an external Database such as MySQL or MS_SQL Server.
 By default, OpenLM uses an embedded DB.
 External DB support is recommended for management of large licensing systems.

 OpenLM PROJECTS_BILLING, GROUPS_BILLING EXTENSIONS